 Alternatively, if you want to match a pair of shoes for your suit then this simple guide should help.

 Navy Blue Suit

 The Navy Blue Suit is possibly the easiest colour to pair as nearly every shoe colour can work.
-In fact the colour of shoe should be influenced more by what occasion the Navy suit wearer is attending.
+In fact, the colour of the shoe should be influenced more by what occasion the Navy suit wearer is attending.
 Formal business situations historically would have called for black shoes to be worn.
 However as work attire has relaxed over the last few years, brown shoes are now also widely accepted.
 Red or Burgundy shoes could be worn at more casual events, helping to express a more playful look.
 I would just be wary of wearing blue shoes with a navy suit.
-It may sound like an obvious choice but it may be too close to create an obvious contrast and could result in looking like you’ve tried to create a unified outfit but ended up screwing it up a little.
+It may sound like an obvious choice but it may be too close to creating an obvious contrast and could result in looking like you’ve tried to create a unified outfit but ended up screwing it up a little.
 Obvious contrasts are always a better look.

 Medium and Light Grey Suit